-The return of Heydar Aliev to the leadership in Azerbaijan laid the foundation for the ideology based on such universal humanitarian values as independence, state formation, patriotism, justice, democracy, national progress and secularity.
+The return of Heydar Aliev to the leadership in Azerbaijan laid the foundation for the ideology based on such universal humanitarian values as independence, state formation, patriotism, justice, democracy, national progress, and secularity.
 Heydar Aliev's internal politics was aimed at securing the right of any Azerbaijan citizen for freedom and stability.
-Among the leading priorities of the activities of the national leader were the implementation of economic reforms, the transition to a market economy, the foundation of economic development, integration of Azerbaijan into the world economy, privatization program and implementation of agrarian reforms.
+Among the leading priorities of the activities of the national leader was the implementation of economic reforms, the transition to a market economy, the foundation of economic development, integration of Azerbaijan into the world economy, privatization program, and implementation of agrarian reforms.

 In the formation of civil society, political pluralism and accelerated development of the multiparty system plays a special role.
-The history of independent development of Azerbaijan features the enhancement of political pluralism, appearance of new political parties and their increasing role in the state's social and political life.
-This became possible due to the Azerbaijan state' commitment to the creation of opportunities necessary for the activities of all political parties.
+The history of the independent development of Azerbaijan features the enhancement of political pluralism, the appearance of new political parties, and their increasing role in the state's social and political life.
+This became possible due to the Azerbaijan state's commitment to the creation of opportunities necessary for the activities of all political parties.

 Like in the other fields, reforms of science and education have started since the second half of 1993.